-The will of (4) Michael Bright, Sen., was probated at Reading on August, b)4, and directed that certain portions of his real estate, viz., the lower meadow of five acres, two Hockley out-lots of five acres each, a lot and a half lot in Reading, one-half of his tract of woodland in Alsace, the division line being the road leading north from the Hill road, east of Penn's Mount, through said tract to "Hesser's" and a tract of 145 acres in Schuylkill county, be appraised and then gave his son Jacob the choice of taking the same or any part at the valuation that might be fixed.
+The will of (4) Michael Bright, Sen., was probated at Reading on August, and directed that certain portions of his real estate, viz., the lower mead-ow of five acres, two Hockley out-lots of five acres each, a lot and a half lot in Reading, one-half of his tract of woodland in Alsace, the division line Woodland in Alsace, the division line being the road leading north from the Hill road, east of Penn's Mount, through said tract to "Hesser's" and a tract of 145 acres in Schuyikill county, be ap-praised and then gave his son Jacob the choice of taking the same or any part of the valuation that wight be fixed at the valuation that might be fixed.
 Whatever part Jacob declines to take was to be sold by his executors at public sale.
-To his son David with similar conditions, he devises the upper meadow (on Rose creek valley), a tract of seven or eight acres adjoining the Spring Garden tanyard, and extending across the road to Philadelphia (where the Perklomen pike turns toward Dengler's), two town lots, three small fields containing about seventeen acres, one of them an orchard, lying between the great road to Maxatawny and Adam ltapp's land, another lot of nearly five acres in Alsace adjoining the Schuyikil, the other part of his tract of woodland in Alsace, and a tract of 145 acres in Schuyikil county.
+To his son David with similar conditions, he devises the upper meadow (on Rose creek valley), a tract of seven or eight acres adjoining the Spring Garden tanyard, and extending across the road to Philadelphia (where the Perklomen pike turns toward Dengler's), two town lots, three small fields containing about seventeen acres, one of them an orchard, lying between the great road to Maxatawny and Adam Rapp's land, another lot of nearly five acres in Alsace adjoining the Schuy'lkill, the other part of his tract of woodland in Alsace, and a tract of 145 acres in Schuylkill county.